Anatolia: Climate

 Anatolia has a varied range of climates.
 The central plateau is characterized by a continental climate, with hot summers and cold snowy winters.
 The south and west coasts enjoy a typical Mediterranean climate, with mild rainy winters, and warm dry summers.
-The Black Sea and Marmara coasts have a temperate oceanic climate, with cool foggy summers and much rainfall throughout the year.
+The Black Sea and Marmara coasts have a temperate oceanic climate, with warm, foggy summers and much rainfall throughout the year.

 Ecoregions

 There is a diverse number of plant and animal communities.

 The mountains and coastal plain of northern Anatolia experience a humid and mild climate.
 There are temperate broadleaf, mixed and coniferous forests.
 The central and eastern plateau, with its drier continental climate, has deciduous forests and forest steppes.
 Western and southern Anatolia, which have a Mediterranean climate, contain Mediterranean forests, woodlands, and scrub ecoregions.